 Instructions

-- Fully cook all of the vegetables individually and then grind or chop them into small pieces.
+- Cook all the vegetables individually.
+Set a few veggies aside for garnish, and grind or process the rest into small pieces.

-- Make a blond roux by placing the margarine or butter into a large pot over medium heat.
-When the margarine or butter melts add the flour.
-Cook for about one minute.
+- Melt the margarine or butter in a large pot over medium heat.
+Add the flour and cook for about one minute.
 Do not let the roux brown.

 Does it really have that much sodium?